EnzoFab/emillion_scraper/README.md

 # Euromillion scraper

-By using web scraping, the aime of the project is to get every euromillion results to do statistic over it.
+By using web scraping, the aim of the project is to get every euromillion results to do statistic over it.
 To do so, we will use **selenium** package.

 ```